-12 days of Ham, Asparagus, Cheese, Easy Recipe, Frugal Hausfrau, Ham, Ham Left Overs, Kitchen Slicer, Light Hot Brown Sandwich, Quick Recipe, Sandwiches, Tomato, Turkey, Turkey Left Overs, Vegetables Left Over, White sauce
+Asparagus, Cheese, Easy Recipe, Frugal Hausfrau, Ham, Ham Left Overs, Kitchen Slicer, Light Hot Brown Sandwich, Planned Left Overs, Quick Recipe, Sandwiches, Tomatoes, Turkey, Turkey Left Overs, Vegetable Left Overs, White sauce

 I truly do think the left overs are the best part of any Holiday ham or turkey.
 It’s always been a big night when I make these light “Hot Browns.”
 A day I can usually count on an extra teenager or two hanging around until dinner is served.